It was all...a dream? We talk about plot twist uses in film and television.

 I’m going to post the link for the Red Wedding, but it doesn’t really matter.
 I could have picked Joffrey dying or the High Sparrow blowing up or any of the insane moments that this show thrives on year after year.

-Again, if you’re going to pull off a plot twist, you have to think about how it affects the story.
+Again, if you’re going to pull off a twist, you have to think about how it affects the story.
 It can’t just shake things up, it needs to reveal a deeper layer.

-Summing Up Movie Plot Twists
+Summing Up Plot Twist Endings

-Alright, what did we learn about plot twists?
+Alright, what did we learn?

 They have calculated choices made by writers in complete control of the story at hand.